mdanyalkayani-se/meorbot/readme.md

 ## 📚 Purpose

-I created **MeorBot** to offer a simple, accessible way to analyze whether text is human-written or AI-generated.
+I created **Echo Split** to offer a simple, accessible way to analyze whether text is human-written or AI-generated.
 As AI content becomes more common, I wanted to help writers, educators, and researchers make better decisions about content authenticity — without compromising privacy or speed.

 ---